 In addition to customer success stories, both awards and recognition can also help inspire a good first impression.
 Is your company a critically acclaimed restaurant?
 Were you voted best new app this year?
 Let your homepage visitors know of your accomplishments.
 Like social proof, it'll give your business more credibility to those who don't know you.

-On Cleanify's homepage, for example, you'll find the names of famous publications that have written about them, like The New York Times and TechCrunch:
+On Calendly’s homepage, for example, you'll find the names of famous organizations that have recognized them, like Gartner and Dropbox.